 Kit Marlowe: Disproving Conspiracy Theories Welcome to our Anti-Conspiracy Page!
 We have compiled primary sources and scholarly journals to counter common conspiracy theories around the life of Christopher Marlowe.
 We will demonstrate how Christopher Marlowe and William Shakespeare were two

-This tool allows one to search the Early English Books Online (EEBO) database for key words using both fuzzy searches and regular expressions.
+Text Creation Partnership Keywords in Context The EEBO-TCP: Text Creation Partnership database offers rough transcriptions of selected texts from the EEBO database.
+This tool allows one to search the Early English Books Online (EEBO) database for key words using both

 This PDF is an excellent resource for learning about and experimenting with regular expression (aka “RegEx”) syntax queries.
-EEBO: Early English Books Online You’ll find a link to EEBO in the Databases section of the Library website.
-This resource is
+Click the image here, taken from the PDF, to open the document in a new tab, or click the link below to

-This resource offers digitized images from works in the Thomas Pennant Barton collection of works by and about William Shakespeare.
+The Digital Commonwealth hosts the The Boston Public Library’s Shakespeare Collection.
+There you’ll find digitized images from works in the Thomas Pennant Barton collection of works by and about William Shakespeare.
+The Kit Marlowe Project is licensed under a Creative

 Hyde, Patricia.
 “Carey, Sir George (1547-1603).”
 The History of Parliament: the House of Commons 1558-1603, historyofparliamentonline.org.